UNIVERSAL ACCESS TRAILS in the GORGE

 WASHINGTON

-North Bonneville: Explore 12 miles of paved walking trails in a beautiful park like setting.
+North Bonneville: Explore 12 miles of paved walking trails in a beautiful park like setting located around the town of North Bonneville.

 Washougal: Find paved access trails at Marina Park, Parkers Landing and the Washougal Waterfront Park.